zzhang82/web422/notes/week06.md

 ## WEB422 Week 6 Notes

-> This document is still being edited.
-> This notice will be removed when the edits are complete.

 The theme for the *remainder of the course* is to cover the Angular platform.

 This week, it's all about *getting started with Angular*.
 Then, beginning next week, we'll do a weekly deep dive into these important app dev topic areas: